a-l-h/splunk-app-proper-alerts/doc/alerts.rst

 The goal is to avoid any issue that could arise from unsolicited or unannounced modifications.

-The recipient of this alert is the recipient of the modified alert?
+The recipient of this alert is the recipient of the modified alert.

+If there is no email recipient defined for the alert, alert is sent to Splunk admins email defined the previous alert.

 Search query steps: